Patrice Bergeron: Establishment, Stanley Cup title, two more Stanley Cup Finals, "Perfection Line" era (2007–2020)

 In 2009–10, Bergeron scored 52 points (19 goals, 33 assists) and played in 73 games.
 During the 2010 playoffs, he scored four goals and added seven assists for 11 points in all 14 games as the Bruins upset the Buffalo Sabres in the first round before being defeated in seven games by the Philadelphia Flyers (despite initially having a 3–0 series lead at one point).

 Halfway into the 2010–11 season, Bergeron scored his first career NHL hat-trick in a Bruins 6–0 victory over the Ottawa Senators on January 11, 2011.
-Bergeron took a hit from Claude Giroux on May 6, in Game 4 of the second round in the 2011 playoffs against the Philadelphia Flyers, causing a mild concussion that kept Bergeron out of the first two games of the third round against the Tampa Bay Lightning before eventually returning to the lineup in game three to help the Bruins eventually defeat the fifth-seeded Lightning in seven games.
-On June 1, during Game 1 on the Stanley Cup Finals against the Presidents' Trophy-winning-Vancouver Canucks, Canucks' forward Alexandre Burrows allegedly bit Bergeron's finger during a scrum.
+Bergeron took a hit from Claude Giroux on May 6, in game four of the second round in the 2011 playoffs against the Philadelphia Flyers, causing a mild concussion that kept Bergeron out of the first two games of the third round against the Tampa Bay Lightning before eventually returning to the lineup in game three to help the Bruins eventually defeat the fifth-seeded Lightning in seven games.
+On June 1, during game one on the Stanley Cup Final against the Presidents' Trophy-winning-Vancouver Canucks, Canucks' forward Alexandre Burrows allegedly bit Bergeron's finger during a scrum.
 No penalty was called and the NHL did not fine or suspend Burrows because the alleged bite was not supported by any evidence except a video of Burrows biting Bergeron's glove while his hand was still inside it and bite marks on Bergeron's finger.
-The Bruins lost Games 1, 2, and 5 away by one goal, but won Games 3, 4, and 6 at home in one sided fashions, tying the series at three games apiece.
-On June 15, Bergeron scored two goals in Game 7 of the series (including the game and series winner) against Canucks goaltender Roberto Luongo in a 4–0 victory over a Canucks in the game and 4–3 victory in the series, as the Bruins captured their sixth Stanley Cup in franchise history and first since 1972 and overcoming a 3–2 series deficit in the process.
+The Bruins lost games one, two, and five away by one goal, but won games three, four, and six at home in one sided fashions, tying the series at three games apiece.
+On June 15, Bergeron scored two goals in game seven of the series (including the game and series winner) against Canucks goaltender Roberto Luongo in a 4–0 victory over a Canucks in the game and 4–3 victory in the series, as the Bruins captured their sixth Stanley Cup in franchise history and first since 1972 and overcoming a 3–2 series deficit in the process.
 Bergeron also became the 26th member of the Triple Gold Club.
 He is engraved on the Stanley Cup using his birth name, Patrice Bergeron-Cleary.